Approximate Border Location

 Historical and Geopolitical Context

 The Iran-Iraq border, formalized by the 1639 Treaty of Zuhab, spans 1,599 kilometers, with disputes over the Shatt al-Arab waterway dating to the 1937 treaty.
 Shalamcheh was a major battleground during the Iran-Iraq War from 1980 to 1988, leaving scars visible in nearby memorials.
-Reopened in 2014 after decades of closure, it supports 5,000 daily crossings, mostly pilgrims visiting Shia shrines, according to 2023 data.
+Reopened in 2014 after decades of closure, it supports crossings, mostly pilgrims visiting Shia shrines.
 Primarily for Iranians and Iraqis, its accessibility for international travelers remains uncertain.
-In 2024, trade resumed under health protocols, but restrictions persist.
+In 2024-2025, trade resumed under health protocols, but restrictions persist.
 Ongoing security concerns, including militia activity, require checking border status with authorities.
+Railway development from Shalamcheh to Basra continues toward completion.

 Crossing Procedures and Wait Times

 Passports and visas are mandatory, with stringent checks at Iranian and Iraqi posts.
 Customs prohibit alcohol entirely and limit tobacco to 200 cigarettes, with thorough inspections.
 Pedestrians cross in 15 to 30 minutes, while vehicles take 30 to 60 minutes during peak hours, 8 to 10 AM and 3 to 5 PM.
 The border operates limited hours, typically 8 AM to 4 PM, with delays up to 2 hours during pilgrimage seasons like Arbaeen in September.
-Only 200 trucks are permitted on Sundays and Wednesdays, per Iraqi rules.
+Only limited trucks are permitted on specific days per Iraqi rules.
 Confirm hours and traveler eligibility with Iranian or Iraqi embassies to avoid complications.

 Routes and Transportation